 Pardons & Expungement

-There are limited federal expungement processes available for individuals with federal convictions.
+There is almost no pathways to expungement for individuals with federal convictions.

 Congress has the authority to pass a law that could provide a pathway for the expungement of federal felony convictions.
 The federal legislative body can create laws that establish new procedures and criteria for expungement, overcoming the current lack of a broad expungement statute.